August 11, 1926:

 Born at 26 North Street, Kingston, Jamaica

-Great Depression: poverty and unemployment rife, wages low, housing and living conditions dire
+Great Depression: poverty and unemployment rife, wages low, housing and living conditions dire in Jamaica

 Father, Richard Pow (Pow Un Chun) dies